-This award was created by the Alumni of Victoria College Executive in 1997 and is given annually to a Victoria College Alumna/us who has distinguished themselves through extraordinary contribution to society at large, through social, business, political, educational, cultural, or religious life.
+The Distinguished Alumni Award was created by the Alumni of Victoria College Executive in 1997.
+It is given annually to a Victoria College Alumna/us who has distinguished themselves through extraordinary contributions to society at large, through social, business, political, educational, cultural or religious life.
 Such contributions can be at the local, national or international level in recognition of a recent or lifetime achievement.